 - overseas surrogacy arrangements.

 At Forte Family Lawyers we have considerable experience in dealing with international disputes, such as those above.
-Jacky Campbell, one of our partners, is a member of the International Academy of Family Lawyers, an officer of the Asia Pacific Chapter of the International Academy of Family Lawyers and an Associate of the American Bar Association, giving us direct contact with expert family lawyers around the world.
+Jacky Campbell and Jason Walker, two of our partners, are members of the International Academy of Family Lawyers, an officer of the Asia Pacific Chapter of the International Academy of Family Lawyers and an Associate of the American Bar Association, giving us direct contact with expert family lawyers around the world.

-The ability of Forte Family Lawyers to assist in international matters is assisted by some of our lawyers being bilingual.
-We have lawyers fluent in:
+- The ability of Forte Family Lawyers to assist in international matters is assisted by some of our lawyers being bilingual.
+We have lawyers conversationally fluent in the following languages:

 International family law property settlements can involve overseas trusts.
 Typically, these trusts are established in overseas tax havens or in countries which permit the secrecy of bank holdings.